 Bonuses & Competitions

 Right now, LiteForex has several different bonuses to choose from.
 There’s even one for people who’ve lost money in trading.
-A welcome bonus of up to 40% is offered to new clients.
-The bonus is given on all deposits over $100.
+A welcome bonus of up to 200% is offered to new clients.
+The bonus is given on all deposits over $100 but there are conditions.

 Note: To release the bonus and turn it into real equity you’ll need to do a lot of trading to satisfy the minimum volume requirements.
 Up until that point, your bonus can’t be withdrawn or used for trading.